moongate-labs/coding-test-backend-task1/README.md

 # coding-test-backend-task1

-Implement a RESTful API using Node.js, TypeScript, and Express, and write unit tests for each of the API endpoints using Jest.
+Implement a RESTful API using Node.js, TypeScript, and Express.

 Create an API for managing a simple todo task list with the following endpoints: